Everything you need to know about Amazon Leo, Amazon’s satellite broadband network

 Launch & Deployment

-Project Kuiper began a full-scale deployment in April 2025—the first of more than 80 launches from Arianespace, Blue Origin, SpaceX, and United Launch Alliance (ULA)—to deploy our initial satellite constellation.
+Amazon Leo began a full-scale deployment of its satellite constellation in April 2025 with the first of 80+ launches from Arianespace, Blue Origin, SpaceX, and United Launch Alliance (ULA).
 Those agreements comprise the largest commercial procurement of launch capacity in history, and support thousands of suppliers and highly skilled jobs across the U.S. and Europe.

 Safety & Sustainability